t2age/webrtc-armv6/README.md

 The software Crosstool-NG can build a cross compiler for you.
 ![](img/cross-compiler-002.png)

-, there is only a need to configure it with options that you want, or, just use a pre configured configuration file, like the one which is provided here (config-armv6zkRPIzero-V2).
+We need to configure Croostool-NG with options that we wanted, or, just use a pre configured configuration file, like the one which is provided here ("config-armv6zkRPIzero-V2").

 Go to the software website, download and install it.
 Then, copy the file "config-armv6zkRPIzero-V2" to the Crosstool-NG folder and rename it as ".config" (dot config).

 ```Run "./ct-ng build"```

 **STEP 2**
 NodeJS WRTC Module uses WebRTC Library, which is part of Chromium Browser Project, and so we need to install some software needed to compile WebRTC/Chromium.
 There is a script that install all the software (dependencies) for us.
 We need to run this script.